 - You need to use a new condom each time you have sex.

 - Most condoms are made from latex rubber which is perishable.
 This means that they can break if they aren’t stored correctly.
 Always keep condoms in a cool place and check the use-by date.

 - Oil-based lube can cause latex condoms to break so only use water-based lube.

 There are no side-effects, although some people can be allergic to the latex rubber or the lube.
 This isn’t common, but if you or your partner have a reaction, try using a non-latex condom made from polyisoprene (a type of soft plastic).

 Condoms are the only form of contraception that also protect against STIs.

 Anyone can choose to use condoms.

 Where do you get it?

-Male condoms are sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.
+Male (external) condoms are sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.